Legal Scholarship Blog (Conference Watch)

 To submit articles to multiple scholarly law journals simultaneously, go to http://law.bepress.com/expresso/ and select “start your submission.”
 Please note there are a few law reviews that still require hardcopy or submission through their own websites, but these are clearly indicated.

 Scholastica is a service similar to ExpressO allowing authors to submit to multiple law reviews and journals simultaneously.
+Please contact Jon Cavicchi for more information.

 Legal Scholarship is a series of the University of New Hampshire Scholars' Repository School of Law Collections.
 A service of the law library, it is designed to preserve, promote and disseminate the scholarship and activities of law school faculty in accordance with UNH’s commitment to open access.
 Items in the repository are indexed by search engines such as Google, making them accessible to a wide audience.
 The Scholars’ Repository, a BePress hosted Institutional Repository (IR), provides a central location for archiving UNH scholarship for long-term access, promotes the rights of authors to control their intellectual property, and furthers the concept of open access to research.